fodisi/solidity-design-patterns/upgradability/readme.md

 ## Clients to Reference the New Contract's Address
 When deployed to the blockchain, every instance of the smart contract is assigned to a unique address.
 This address is used to reference the smart contract's instance in order to invoke its methods and read/write data from/to the contract's storage (state).
 When you deploy an updated version of the contract to the blockchain, the new instance of the contract will be deployed at a new address.
-This new address is completely different from the first contract's address.
-This means that all clients, other smart contracts and/or dApps (decentralized applications) that interact with the smart contract, will need to be updated so they use the address of the updated version.
+This new address is different from the first contract's address.
+This means that all clients, other smart contracts and/or dApps (decentralized applications) that interact with the smart contract will need to be updated so they use the address of the updated version.
+Spoiler: there are some options to avoid this issue, that you’ll see at the end of this section.

 So, let's consider the following scenario:

 You created `MySmartContract` using the code of `Version 1` above.
 It is deployed to the blockchain at address `A1` (this is not a real Ethereum address - used only for illustration purposes).
 All clients that want to interact with `Version 1` need to use the address `A1` to reference it.

-Now, after a while, we noticed the bug in the method `incrementCounter`: it is incrementing the counter by 2, instead of increment it by 1.
+Now, after a while, we noticed the bug in the method `incrementCounter`: it is incrementing the counter by 2, instead of incrementing it by 1.
 A fix is implemented, resulting in `Version 2` of `MySmartContract`.
 This new contract's version is deployed to the blockchain at address `D5`.
-At this point, if a client wants to interact with `Version 2`, it needs to use the address `D5`, not `A1`.
-This is the reason why all clients that are interacting with `MySmartContract` will need to update so they refer to the new address `D5`.
+At this point, if a user wants to interact with `Version 2`, it needs to use the address `D5`, not `A1`.
+This is the reason why all users that are interacting with `MySmartContract` will need to update so they refer to the new address `D5`.

-You probably agree that forcing clients to update is not the best approach, considering that updating a smart contract's version should be as transparent as possible to clients using it.
+You probably agree that forcing users to update is not the best approach, considering that updating a smart contract's version should be as transparent as possible to users using it.

 There are different strategies that can be used to address this problem.
-Some design patterns like [Registry](https://consensys.github.io/smart-contract-best-practices/software_engineering/#upgrading-broken-contracts) and different types of [Proxies](**ADD LINK TO MY ARTICLE**) can be used to make easier to upgrade and provide transparency to clients.
+Some design patterns like [Registry](https://consensys.github.io/smart-contract-best-practices/software_engineering/#upgrading-broken-contracts), different types of [Proxies](https://blog.openzeppelin.com/proxy-patterns/) can be used to make it easier to upgrade and provide transparency to users.
+Another great option is to use the [Ethereum Name Service](https://ens.domains/) and register a user-friend name that resolves to your contract’s address.
+With this option, users of the contract don’t need to know the contract’s address, only its user-friendly name.
+As a result, upgrading to a new address would be transparent to your contract’s users.

 The specific strategy to be used depends on the scenario the smart contract will be used.

 ## Disabling Old Versions of the Contract
-We learned in the section above that all clients would need update to use `Version 2`'s address (`D5`) or our contract should implement some mechanism to make this process transparent to clients.
-Despite of that, there's no way to enforce that all clients will update to use the new address (`D5`) and may continue usign `A1` fi available.
-If you're the owner of the contract, you probably want to enforce that all clients use only the most up to date version and guarantee that `Version 1` is deprecated and unavailable for usage.
+We learned in the section above that all users would need an update to use `Version 2`'s address (`D5`) or our contract should implement some mechanism to make this process transparent to users.
+Despite that, if you're the owner of the contract, you probably want to enforce that all clients use only the most up to date version `D5`.
+If a user inadvertently or not  uses `A1`, you want to guarantee that `Version 1` is deprecated and unavailable for usage.

 In such scenarios, you could implement a technique to **stop** `MySmartContract`'s `Version 1`.
 This technique is implemented by a Design Pattern named [Circuit Breaker](https://consensys.github.io/smart-contract-best-practices/software_engineering/#circuit-breakers-pause-contract-functionality).
 It's also commonly referred to as *Pausable Contracts* or *Emergency Stop*.